 2. All build under Java platform

-Q. What do you understand by the term Pentaho Dashboard?
+Q23).
+What do you understand by the term Pentaho Dashboard?

-Pentaho Dashboards give business users the critical information they need to understand and improve organizational performance.
+Ans: Pentaho Dashboards give business users the critical information they need to understand and improve organizational performance.

-Q. What is the use of Pentaho reporting?
+Q24)What is the use of Pentaho reporting?

-Q. Define Pentaho Schema Workbench?
+Q25).
+Define Pentaho Schema Workbench?

 Ans: Pentaho Schema Workbench offers a graphical edge for designing OLAP cubes for Pentaho Analysis.

-Q. Define Pentho Data mining?
+Q.26) Define Pentaho Data mining?

-Q. Brief about Pentaho Report designer?
+Q27).
+Brief about Pentaho Report designer?

-Q. What do you understand by hierarchical navigation?
+Q29).
+What do you understand by hierarchical navigation?

-A hierarchical navigation menu allows the user to come directly to a section of the site several levels below the top.
+Ans: A hierarchical navigation menu allows the user to come directly to a section of the site several levels below the top.

-Q. What are the steps to Decrypt a folder or file?
+Q30).
+What are the steps to Decrypt a folder or file?

-- Right-click on the folder or file we want to decrypt, and then click on Properties option.
+- Right-click on the folder or file we want to decrypt, and then click on the Properties option.